What’s the best night time routine for adults?

 Stages of Sleep and Sleep Cycles

-Common advice is that we need between 7.5 to 9 hours a sleep per night.
+Common advice is that we need between 7.5 to 9 hours of sleep per night.
 During these hours you will go in and out of the important types of sleep.

 There are two main types of sleep:

 - Rapid Eye Movement – this type of sleep occurs 90 minutes after falling asleep.
 As the name suggests, your eyes move rapidly behind your eyelids during this type of sleep.
 Most dreaming occurs in REM sleep.

 - Non-Rapid Eye Movement – which has three main phases.
 First where you change from wakefulness to sleep, second a period of light sleep before deeper sleep and third deep sleep which is important to feeling refreshed in the morning.

 However, up to a quarter of the population report sleeping less than the recommended number of hours.
 So many of us soldier on, putting up with substandard sleep and feeling all the worse for it, but not changing any of the things that could make a real positive difference.